 One of the most common questions I hear from HR teams early in conversations is, “Do you allow people to recognize each other with points?”.
 I reply “No we don’t” then explain why Blueboard isn’t a points-based system.

 Before regressing to the default solution, HR leadership should assess the merits of such programs.
-Here are my thoughts after 4 years of exclusively working on improving recognition programs, and thousands of conversations around the subject.
+Here are my thoughts after 4 years of exclusively working on improving employee recognition programs, and thousands of conversations around the subject.

-While this may initially sound like an effective system, the inherent use of points leads to many problems with delivering impactful recognition.
-This is further reflected by the fact that, despite over $90B being spent on non-cash employee rewards in the U.S. every year (which includes everything from travel to gift cards to points-based systems), Bersin by Deloitte found in a study that 87% of incentives investments have zero impact on organizational goals — including employee engagement, performance, and retention rates.
-Let’s take a closer look at points-based reward systems, and explore why this may be the case.
+While this may initially sound like an effective system, the inherent use of points leads to many problems with delivering impactful employee recognition.
+This is further reflected by the fact that, despite over $90B being spent on non-cash employee rewards in the U.S. every year (which includes everything from travel to gift cards to points-based systems), Bersin by Deloitte found in a study that 87% of employee incentives investments have zero impact on organizational goals — including employee engagement, performance, and retention rates.
+Let’s take a closer look at points-based employee reward systems, and explore why this may be the case.

-First, it’s important to acknowledge the strengths of a points-based reward system.
-There are a few reasons why this approach to recognition may be a good fit for your company, especially if your organization is strapped for resources and budget.
+First, it’s important to acknowledge the strengths of a points-based employee reward system.
+There are a few reasons why this approach to employee recognition may be a good fit for your company, especially if your organization is strapped for resources and budget.

-Points-based rewards may be a convenient choice if you’re looking for a low-maintenance recognition program.
+Points-based employee rewards may be a convenient choice if you’re looking for a low-maintenance employee recognition program.
 Since the system is centralized in one digital platform, it’s easy for your HR team to enable managers or peers to give points at their convenience, have controls in place for quantities of points distributed, and track who is giving and receiving points — all in the same place.

-If your company has the time and budget to dedicate to a more comprehensive recognition program, you might choose to look beyond a points-based system.
+If your company has the time and budget to dedicate to a more comprehensive employee recognition program, you might choose to look beyond a points-based system.
 The problem with this type of program is that it doesn’t actually deliver an impactful, sustainable solution.
 Here are a few cons to consider when it comes to points-based programs:

-When the employee is rewarded in small point increments, it takes a significant amount of time to build up enough points to actually choose a meaningful reward from the catalog.
+When the employee is rewarded in small point increments, it takes a significant amount of time to build up enough points to actually choose a meaningful employee reward from the catalog.
 Let’s say an employee receives 20 points every time he or she does something positive at work, but the desired reward isn’t available until 300 points — this forces the employee to wait to accumulate enough before they can actually redeem their reward.

-When this occurs, it’s difficult to tie the specific behavior the employee received points for to the recognition moment, because the process for receiving the reward was drawn out over such a long period of time.
-What you want is to have a recognition program that easily and swiftly connects the recognition moment with the reward, as well as a clear tie to the behaviors demonstrated, which leads to increased performance output and workforce engagement.
+When this occurs, it’s difficult to tie the specific behavior the employee received points for to the employee recognition moment, because the process for receiving the reward was drawn out over such a long period of time.
+What you want is to have an employee recognition program that easily and swiftly connects the recognition moment with the reward, as well as a clear tie to the behaviors demonstrated, which leads to increased performance output and workforce engagement.

 As mentioned before, with points-based platforms, employees will frequently hoard points to save for larger rewards, which can take place over a long period of time.
 During this process, one of two things tends to happen: